Nickelodeon (Latin America)

-Nickelodeon is a Latin American pay television channel, counterpart of the American network of the same name.
+Nickelodeon is a Hispanic/Latin American pay television channel and is a variant of the American television channel of the same name.
 It is owned by Paramount Networks Americas and was launched on 20 December 1996.
 Aside from airing Nick and Nick Jr. content, it has produced original programming for the channel and has been sold to local distributors worldwide except for Cuba as cable television is banned in that country.

 History

-The channel was launched on 20 December 1996 in Latin America as a children-oriented channel, being the main competitor of Cartoon Network, which was launched three years before.
+The channel was launched on 20 December 1996 in Latin America as a child-oriented channel, being the main competitor of Cartoon Network, which was launched three years before.
 In 1999, Nickelodeon launched its official website for the region, MundoNick.com.
 "Nick Radio" was also available, but eventually it was replaced by the Nick Jr. official site.

 On 13 February 2006, a programming block named Nick at Nite was launched.
-It consisted mostly of live-action shows from the 80s and 90s, and aired from 10 pm to 6 am.
+It consisted mostly of live-action shows from the 1980s and 1990s, and aired from 10 pm to 6 am.
+On 15 May 2006, it premiered their first sitcom locally produced in Mexico, Skimo.

 On 9 June 2008, the channel launched "Nickers", a live-action show with two hosts introducing shows and music.
-It followed the same line and was very similar to Disney Channel's Zapping Zone.
+It followed a similar concept to Disney Channel's Zapping Zone.
 The block was cancelled in all feeds in December 2008.
 In 2008, two locally produced series premiered, both being soap operas.
 The first one, Isa TKM premiered on 29 September 2008 and La maga y el camino dorado premiered on 13 October of that same year.

-In 2009, a programming block called Nick Hits, which airs classic Nick Toons, replaced Nick at Nite on weekends.
-On 5 April 2010, Nickelodeon Latin America was rebranded with the new logo already in use in the US and most countries in the world, making it the last Nickelodeon channel worldwide to switch to the new graphics.
-Due to the rebrand, NickHits was closed down and replaced again by Nick at Nite.
-In June 2010, Viacom gave the rights for Mexico to release their own Kids Choice Awards.
+In 2009, a programming block called Nick Hits, which aired classic Nicktoons, replaced Nick at Nite on weekends.
+On 5 April 2010, Nickelodeon Latin America was rebranded to match with other international Nickelodeon feeds around the world, making it one of the last Nickelodeon international feeds to switch to the new graphics.
+Following the rebrand, NickHits was discontinued and replaced again by Nick at Nite.
+In June 2010, Viacom gave the rights for Mexico to produce their own Kids' Choice Awards.
 It premiered on 4 September 2010.
 On 20 July 2010, another original series called Sueña conmigo premiered on the channel.